thisolivier/artfinder-scraper/artfinder_scraper/scraping/readme.md

 * `models.py` defines the `Artwork` schema used across the scraping workflow, handling GBP price normalization, slug derivation from `/product/<slug>/` URLs, and timestamping when a record was scraped.
-* `indexer.py` navigates listing pages with a Playwright page handle and extracts canonical `/product/` links while removing duplicates.
+* `indexer.py` navigates listing pages with a Playwright page handle, iterates through pagination, and yields canonical `/product/` links while removing duplicates across pages and logging crawl progress.
 * `downloader.py`, `normalize.py`, `spreadsheet.py`, and
   `runner.py` are placeholders for the upcoming pagination, normalization, and orchestration layers described in the project spec.